-Travertine is a beautiful, luxurious, and timeless surface for exterior applications.
+There is nothing quite as elegant, beautiful, and timeless surface than travertine and natural stone pool decks.
 Travertine is a form of limestone that cultures have used as a building material for thousands of years.
 Choose from a variety of hues and tones, ranging from bold shades to gray, cream or tan.
 Although travertine is more expensive than a concrete surface, this upgrade is significantly less than what you would pay for a marble or granite surface.
 Travertine can be laid directly on top of the concrete surface.
 For concrete in very poor condition, we may recommend this as a solution if height differences are not created in connecting adjacent areas or entering buildings.

 Natural stones are offered in a variety of density, shapes and sizes.
 Pool deck tiles come from South America or Europe in most situations.
 The region of the world the material is mined from produces ranges in quality, price and color.
 Variations occur even within the same mining quarry as levels of minerals change.
 Some regions produce softer stone which deteriorates after only a few years as it erodes quickly.
 Not all natural stone is equal, and there is a range in quality.
 Cheap materials don’t offer longevity.